-Naturally enough, LA's best nautical-themed bar sits fully 15 miles from the water.
-Located in Koreatown, this agreeably egalitarian bar is famed for the warmth of its welcome and the cheapness of its drinks, characteristics that are embraced by everyone from visiting rockers to residents of the Gaylord apartment hotel directly above the taproom.
-Saddle up to the bar or stake out a red leather booth where well-seasoned waitresses serve up dishes—don’t miss the Famous Baseball steak—from a traditional American menu.
+Funnily enough, L.A.’s best nautical-themed bar sits a full 15 miles from the water.
+Located in Koreatown, this agreeably egalitarian bar is famed for the warmth of its welcome and the cheapness of its drinks, characteristics that are embraced by everyone from visiting rockers to residents of the Gaylord Apartments directly above the taproom.
+Sidle up to the bar or stake out a red leather booth where well-seasoned waitresses serve up apps and “ship entrées”—don’t miss the famous baseball steak—from a traditional American menu.

-Want to eat octopus tentacles while sitting on Naugahyde?
-The oak paneling, oil paintings and moody red lighting of this historic Korean haunt will make you feel like you’re conducting some dirty business in a secret spy restaurant.
+Want to eat octopus tentacles while sitting on naugahyde?
+The oak paneling, oil paintings and moody red lighting of this historic haunt will make you feel like you’re conducting some dirty business in a secret spy restaurant.
 (No wonder Nicholson and Dunaway filmed a scene from Chinatown here.)
-The restaurant and bar, first founded in 1927, flipped to a late-night Korean-food mecca in its modern age, and now you can feast on sea snails and squid parts or try the famous Korean fried chicken and the unusual yet delicious fruit platter.
+The restaurant and bar, first founded in 1927, flipped to a late-night Korean-food mecca in its modern age, and now you can feast on sea snails, rice cakes and squid, or try the famous Korean fried chicken while slurping down soju.
 The drinks menu is generous, with cocktails separated into categories for the different eras the space has seen.
 We’re partial to the fun and frosty banana daiquiris here, but who’s to stop you from ordering a classic gin martini or a sazerac?
 Certainly not us.

 Brass Monkey is arguably the most notorious karaoke dive in the city.
-Located in the ground floor of a nondescript office building (park and enter at the back), this ski lodge-styled room has one of the most comprehensive karaoke songbooks in the city.
+Located in the ground floor of a nondescript office building, this ski lodge-styled room has one of the most comprehensive karaoke songbooks in the city.
 Waiting times on weekends routinely hit 45 minutes, so you’ll have time to down plenty of liquid courage before you get your shot at the stage.
 The joint is super small and cozy, and if you want to sing, we suggest submitting your song choices early on.

-LA-raised Neil Kwon took a cue from the biergartens of Berlin and Munich in bringing craft beer to Koreatown in 2010.
-His beer hall, Biergarten, views Germany through a Korean prism.
-Platters of brats are dished up alongside Korean fried chicken, kimchi short rib fried rice and burgers both American and international—try the spicy Chosun One with red chili paste aioli and pickled daikon or a Southwest version with chipotle-infused black beans and fried green tomato.
-The beer list combines Old World ales like malty Spaten Optimator with West Coast IPAs like Bear Republic Racer 5, none of which appear in yard-long glasses served at kitschier neighboring spots.
+L.A.-raised Neil Kwon took a cue from the biergartens of Berlin and Munich in bringing craft beer to K-town in 2010.
+His beer hall, Biergarten, views Germany through a Korean prism: Platters of brats are dished up alongside Korean fried chicken, kimchi fried rice and burgers both American and international.
+The beer list combines Old World ales with West Coast IPAs, so you get the best of it all.
 The space also touts flat screens that draw UFC and sports fans, so if you’re looking for a low-key spot to grab a drink, beware game days or fight nights.